openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The first and second subsections show JSON snippets of the general identity assurance case, where the RP is provided with verification evidence for different methods along with the actual Claims about the End-User.

-The third subsection illustrates how the contents of this object could be in case of a notified eID system under eIDAS, where the OP does not need to provide evidence of the identity verification process to the RP.
+The third subsection illustrates the possible contents of this object in case of a notified eID system under eIDAS, where the OP does not need to provide evidence of the identity verification process to the RP.

 Subsequent subsections contain examples for using the `verified_claims` Claim on different channels and in combination with other (unverified) Claims.